 - 78. Changes to Entergy's supply plan in its 2022 business plan reflecting new solar additions in 2025 and beyond do not displace the need for the Orange County station to address the capacity shortage in 2026. - 79.
 Entergy has a projected energy deficit of 9.2 terawatt-hours by 2026, representing approximately 40% of the energy needed to serve Entergy customers. - 80.
 Entergy's 2019 portfolio analysis addressed its 2026 capacity and energy needs and evaluated the performance of five reasonable resource portfolio alternatives across four potential future scenarios encompassing a range of market outcomes, considering Entergy's overall capacity, energy, and reliability needs, among other factors. - 81.
 Portfolio 2, consisting of a 2x1 combined-cycle gas combustion turbine located at the Sabine site, had the lowest total supply costs and most closely aligned generation and demand over the study period, reducing customers' exposure to energy-market price risk. - 82.
 Portfolio 2 was more economic than every other portfolio analyzed across every future evaluated by a range of \$56 million to \$320 million net present value. - 83.
 Portfolio 2 was comparable to portfolios 1, 3, and 4 from a risk standpoint. - 84.
 Portfolio 5, which consisted of a 1x1 combined-cycle combustion turbine and extending the service life of Sabine 4 to 2034, was riskier than all other portfolios from a reliability standpoint. - 85.
 Extending Sabine 4 to 2034 would not allow full transfer of the transmission rights at the Sabine site and would require Entergy to seek incremental transmission service from MISO and pay significant costs associated with transmission upgrades in 2034. - 86.
-Entergy cannot reasonably ensure reliable service with an assumed 2034 deactivation date for Sabine 4, given the age and condition of the unit, even with significant and continued capital investments. - Portfolio 5's extension of Sabine 4 to 2034 carries unreasonable reliability and economic risk for Entergy's customers. - Portfolio 2 is the best option for addressing the long-term capacity, energy, and reliability needs of Entergy's customers.
+Entergy cannot reasonably ensure reliable service with an assumed 2034 deactivation date for Sabine 4, given the age and condition of the unit, even with significant and continued capital investments. - 87.
+Portfolio 5's extension of Sabine 4 to 2034 carries unreasonable reliability and economic risk for Entergy's customers. - 88.
+Portfolio 2 is the best option for addressing the long-term capacity, energy, and reliability needs of Entergy's customers.

-- 89. Entergy initiated the 2020 request for proposals (RFP) to solicit competitive proposals for between 1,000 MW and 1,200 MW of capacity supplied from combined-cyclecombustion-turbine technology located in the eastern region of Entergy's service area. - 90.
+- 89. Entergy initiated the 2020 request for proposals (RFP) to solicit competitive proposals for between 1,000 MW and 1,200 MW of capacity supplied from combined-cycle-combustion-turbine technology located in the eastern region of Entergy's service area. - 90.
 The RFP resulted in the selection of the Orange County station, which has significant projected economic and reliability benefits to Entergy's customers. - 91.
-Entergy appropriately designed the 2020 RFP to secure the resource previously determined to best address the resource needs of Entergy customers. - 92.
-The RFP process was undertaken in a fair, unbiased, and equitable manner. - 93.
+DELETED. - 92.
+DELETED. - 93.
 Building additional transmission to import power into Entergy's service territory is not a practical or cost-effective option to address Entergy's capacity and energy needs. - 94.
 To materially impact the import capability into the load pocket in which Entergy's service territory sits, an investment of over \$1 billion would be required. - 95.
 A \$1 billion transmission investment will not address the need for sufficient long-term generation to meet Entergy's capacity and energy needs or provide the reactive power support critical to serving the significant industrial load in Entergy's eastern region. - 96.
 It was reasonable for the RFP to solicit resources in Entergy's eastern region. - 97.
 The RFP included a provision that gave Entergy the unilateral right to terminate a purchase power agreement (PPA) if the PPA became a liability on Entergy's books, such as if it were deemed a lease. - 98.
 The RFP included a provision that shifted the risk of regulatory disallowances to a successful PPA bidder. - 99.
-The RFP terms were reasonable.
+DELETED.